Children creating kinship

 Background to the project

 This project explored how children create kinship in their everyday lives.
-We examined the range of relationships which matter to children and asked how children experienced, shaped and gave meaning to these relationships.
+We examined the relationships which matter to children and asked how children experienced, shaped and gave meaning to these relationships.

-Relationships with parents and friends are often seen as most significant in children's lives.
-However, relationships (both past and present) with others such as relatives, carers, neighbours, pets, mentors, teachers and professionals may also be very important and meaningful to children.
-Therefore, in this study, we defined 'kinship' broadly, fluidly and from the perspectives of children themselves.
+Relationships with parents and friends are often seen as the most significant in children's lives.
+Yet, relationships (both past and present) with relatives, carers, neighbours, pets, mentors, teachers and professionals may also be very important and meaningful to children.
+So, in this study, we defined 'kinship' broadly, fluidly and from the perspectives of children themselves.

-In exploring how children 'create' kinship with others, we focused not only on children's attitudes to kin relationship, but also on the kinship practices in their everyday lives.
-We were especially interested in how children are active participants in family life and in the ways they are involved in building and maintaining relationships.
-Furthermore, our focus on everyday kinship practices seeks to recognise that kinship is negotiated both through daily, 'ordinary' activities as well as during the more unusual events (such as family change) which are also woven into everyday experience.
+In exploring how children 'create' kinship with others, we focused on children's attitudes to a kin relationship and on the kinship practices in their everyday lives.
+We were interested in how children are active participants in family life and in the ways they are involved in building and maintaining relationships.
+Furthermore, our focus on everyday kinship practices seeks to recognise that kinship is negotiated both through daily, 'ordinary' activities as well as the more unusual events (such as family change) which are also woven into everyday experience.